lukesterlee/CardForAQ/README.md

 1. Picture of you (so she can always see us :)
 2. Message to her (This message goes in CardView)
-3. XML file with top parent CardView
+3. XML file with top parent CardView (it is under card_yourname.xml file)
 4. Style should be unique.
 31 same format cards will be boring.

 ## Due Date